 title: "View in PageCrawl"

-Monitor rpilocator.com for Raspberry Pi 5 availability and get instant alerts when stock appears:
+Monitor rpilocator.com for Raspberry Pi 5 availability and flash a light when stock appears:

 automation: